-This Journal entry develops some lines of thought about how today’s conventional cancer therapies need to evolve into a viable and full therapeutic force.
+This Journal entry develops some lines of thought about how today’s conventional cancer therapies need to evolve into a more health promoting therapeutic offering.
 Most current day conventional medical industry cancer therapies continue to fall short of the mark that is so needed in these times.

 A Valuable Story